 Mme Alfred Carriére

 Mme Alfred Carriére was bred in France in 1879 by Joseph Schwartz.
-He dedicated it to the wife of keen amateur rosarian and journalist Alfred Carriére, the chief editor of a popular 19th century French gardening journal.
+He dedicated it to the wife of a keen amateur gardener from Grenoble.

 Mme Alfred Carriére is a vigorous climber that is shade tolerant.
 The white blooms, with just a hint of pink, keep coming all through the Summer and give off a beautiful light scent.